Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Evaluation

 \section{Evaluation}

 In this section, we introduce our Tennis and Minecraft datasets (Sec.~\ref{sec:datasets}), describe our experimental protocol (Sec.~\ref{sec:evaluation_protocol}), and perform evaluation of both the synthesis model (Sec.~\ref{sec:synthesis_evaluation}) and the animation model (Sec.~\ref{sec:animation_evaluation}).
+Additional evaluation results are shown in \apref{ap:evaluation}.